-Creamy Garlic Parmesan Broccoli & Bacon is a delicious broccoli recipe and side dish!
+Creamy Broccoli & Bacon in a Garlic Parmesan sauce is a delicious broccoli recipe and side dish!

 Pan fried broccoli and crispy bacon are baked in a cheesy creamy parmesan garlic sauce topped with bubbling mozzarella.
 Creamy Garlic Parmesan Broccoli is guaranteed to convert ANY non-vegetable lover to fall head over heels!
 And bonus?
 It’s Keto approved and low carb!